Ckrenzer/wordle-solver/README.md

 # Next Steps

-- Consider consider a way to input the results and get the color combo to send to next_guess() back from the website.

-- Review notes, thoughts, and new ideas for functionality in subsequent_guesses.jl.

 - Fix simple_stringr.jl and only keep those functions that were used in the script.

-- Get app running without needing to read in data from a url.
+- Get app running without needing to read in data from a url (on shinyapps.io).

 - Consider adding a constant for the length of a string (5).
 Not just a constant for that.
 We want as many constants running around in the code as possible!
 For example, a constant called 'gr' with a value of zero that indicates that zero corresponds to green letters.